ASNeG/OpcUaWebServer/docs/source/1_getting_started/installation.rst

 run in the root directory of the sources:

 ::

-  $ sh buils.sh -t local -s ~/.ASneG
+  $ sh build.sh -t local -s ~/.ASNeG

 **Windows**